sleekweasel/CgiAdbRemote/README.md

 Full options:
 >  -port=       : port upon which the server should run.
   -banner=     : Message to display in big red at the top of the screen.
+  -adb=        : location of the adb command, if not available on the path.
   -foreground  : do not run in the background; mainly for development.
   -autodelay=  : Seconds of idle before reloading the screen.
   -touchdelay= : Seconds after a touch before reloading the screen.